adeadzeplin/discordbot/README.md

 # E-bot
 This is the repo for my discord bot: E-Bot

-My friends and I add fun features to him and when we get tired of them we remove them.
+My friends and I add fun features to him and when we get tired of a feature we remove it.